 Get a head start on Kodomo no hi (Children’s Day, May 5) with our partnering organization, Kizuna.
 They will teach participants to make koinobori (carp streamers) and origami samurai hats.

 Learn to fold beautiful origami bird pins, much like the ones that were made by incarcerated Japanese Americans during World War II.

-When Japanese Americans were sent to camps during WWII, they were only allowed to take one suitcase with them.
+When Japanese Americans were sent to camps during WWII, they were allowed to take only what they could carry.
 What would you put into your suitcase?
 Draw a few of your favorite things onto our paper suitcases.